 When I crossed the border from Botswana into Zimbabwe in 2009 I had travelled to 50 countries.
-This odyssey is chronicled in my book The Grateful Unrich: Revolution in 50 Countries.
-I feel fortunate to have been able to see so much of this beautiful planet, but really I planned it that way.
+The entire 30-year odyssey is chronicled in my book The Grateful Unrich: Revolution in 50 Countries.
+I feel fortunate to have been able to see so much of this beautiful planet, but I guess I sorta’ planned it that way.

 Ever since that first trip to Europe as trombone player in my high school jazz band, I was bound and determined that I would always have a cash reserve to pay for that next plane ticket and that I would never let a job get it the way of traveling.
 As such, any kind of “career” was out of the question.
 The act of travel was just too important.